61 Cygni: Refining planetary boundaries

 Since no certain planetary object has been detected around either star so far, McDonald Observatory team has set limits to the presence of one or more planets around 61 Cygni A and 61 Cygni B with masses between 0.07 and 2.1 Jupiter masses and average separations spanning between 0.05 and 5.2 AU.

 Because of the proximity of this system to the Sun, it is a frequent target of interest for astronomers.
-Both stars were selected by NASA as "Tier 1" targets for the proposed optical Space Interferometry Mission.
-This mission is potentially capable of detecting planets with as little as 3 times the mass of the Earth at an orbital distance of 2 AU from the star.
+Both stars were selected by NASA as "Tier 1" targets for the canceled optical Space Interferometry Mission.
+More recently, both stars have been listed among 164 target stars for the proposed Habitable Worlds Observatory.

 Measurements of this system appeared to have detected an excess of far infrared radiation, beyond what is emitted by the stars.
 Such an excess is sometimes associated with a disk of dust, but in this case it lies sufficiently close to one or both of the stars that it has not been resolved with a telescope.
 A 2011 study using the Keck Interferometer Nuller failed to detect any exozodiacal dust around 61 Cygni A.

 Object for biosignature research

-The two stars are among five (all nearby star) paradigms listed among those K-type stars of a type in a 'sweet spot' between Sun-analog stars and M stars for the likelihood of evolved life, per analysis of Giada Arney from NASA's Goddard Space Flight Center.
+The two stars are among five nearby stars listed among those K-type stars of a type in a 'sweet spot' between Sun-analog stars and M stars for the likelihood of evolved life, per analysis of Giada Arney from NASA's Goddard Space Flight Center.